bytebase/bytebase.com-old/docs/en/reference/cli.md

 Use "bb [command] --help" for more information about a command.
 ```

 To use bb, you need a database.
-You can start an empty MySQL docker container (need to have Docker Engine running):
+You can start an empty MySQL docker container (make sure the Docker Engine is running):
 ```bash
 $ docker run -d \
   -e MYSQL_ROOT_PASSWORD=passwd \